Hardware Transcoding with Nvidia NVENC

 transcoder vb=2048k hw=nvenc deviceid=2 ab=128k

-The number of the card can be retrieved with the command
+The number of the card can be retrieved with the Linux console command

 By default, the first graphics card is used:

-crop=left:right:width:heigt allows you to crop video (if you use Nvenc):
+crop=left:right:width:height allows you to crop video (if you use NVENC):

 transcoder vb=2048k hw=nvenc crop=0:0:100:100 ab=128